yohhoy/yohhoy.github.io/_drafts/cv.md

 In above code, we did not take account of multithreding at all.
 When difference threads call `push()`/`pop()` member function at the same time, the code doesn't run correctly because it has data race.
 It might run rarely as we expected, but we should acknowledge that it is essentially "broken" code.
-The concurrency architechture is of utmost importance in the design of multithreaded program.
+The concurrency design is of utmost importance in the design of multithreaded program.
-It cann't be recommended "Works as expected, it's OK" style, unless you would like wonderful experience to debug crash occurs with terribly low frequency, or deadlock under heavily-loaded system status, or stall process in Release Build not in Debug Build.
+It cann't be recommended "Works as expected, it's OK" style, unless you would like wonderful experience to debug unreproducible crash in extremely low frequency, or deadlock under heavily-loaded situation, or stall only in Release Build not in Debug Build.

 # Step0: Mutex + busy-loop wait